AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 `glm::ortho(0.0f, 800.0f, 0.0f, 600.0f, 0.1f, 100.0f);`

 The first two parameters specify the left and right coordinate of the frustum and the third and fourth parameter specify the bottom and top part of the frustum.
-With those 4 points we've defined the size of the near and far planes
+With those 4 points we've defined the size of the near and far plane.